-Wildfires expose children to a number of environmental hazards, e.g., fire, smoke, psychological stress, and the byproducts of combustion of wood, plastics, and other chemicals released from burning structures and furnishings.
-During the acute phase of wildfire activity, the major hazards to children are fire and smoke.
-Acute stress from fire activity and response to the fires and the emotional responses of those around them can also impact children during this time.
+Wildfires expose children to a number of environmental hazards like fire, smoke, psychological stress, and the byproducts of burnt wood, plastics, and other chemicals released from burning structures and furnishings.
+During or immediately after the wildfire, the major hazards to children are fire and smoke.
+Stress from seeing the fires and the emotional responses of those around them can also impact children during this time.
+Although some of the exposures children may encounter in this setting may cause or worsen health problems (described later), there are important ways that parents can protect their children.